-Moab Charter School regards parental involvement vital to the academic success of
+Moab Charter School regards parental engagement as vital to the academic success of

 students.
 Parents are the initial teachers of their children and serve as partners with the

 school in helping their children achieve academic success.
+This policy was drafted in cooperation with parents.

-Moab Charter School will involve parents in the development of its academic and
+Moab Charter School will engage parents in the development of its academic and

 strategic plans through: